 Memorial Day in France

-The following article from the May, 1970 issue of the Free State Warrior, Official publication of the American Legion, Department of Maryland reports on one of the most important events in the history of Paris Post 1, our first memorial day celebration held in France on May 30, 1920.
+The following article from the May, 1970 issue of the Free State Warrior, Official publication of The American Legion Department of Maryland, reports on one of the most important events in the history of PARIS POST 1.
+Our first memorial day celebration held in France was on May 30, 1920.
 It is a very fitting and instructive history on Memorial Day and what is means in France.